History of Glen-Gery

 In the first quarter 2002, Glen-Gery completed the modernization of its Hanley Plant.
 The $18 million dollar project included the construction of a 280 ft. tunnel kiln, robotic setting and packaging equipment, and the installation of a state-of-the-art computer management system to track the entire manufacturing process.
 The plant's brickmaking capacity increased by 32%, to 50 million units per year.
 The improvements will also enable the plant to add clay/shale blends and flashed brick to future product development.

-Today, Glen-Gery operates 10 manufacturing plants and 10 retail centers.
+Today, Glen-Gery operates 10 manufacturing plants and 10 Masonry Supply Centers.
 Glen-Gery is one of the largest brick manufacturers in the U.S.

 Although a century beyond its modest origins, Glen-Gery still maintains the high standards established from its inception: quality, honesty, innovation and integrity.